MusaabTaha/embedded-motor-control-stm32-matlab/README.md

 ## 📷 Example Outputs

-Below are representative MATLAB-style plots showing the expected closed-loop behavior of the embedded motor control HIL setup
+Below are MATLAB plots showing the closed-loop behavior of the embedded motor control HIL setup

 ### Overview